 O) onions P) potatoes, pumpkins S) Squash

-Potatoes-Storing potatoes with an apple can extend their shelf life by up to 5 weeks.
+Storing potatoes with an apple can extend its shelf life by up to 5 weeks.
 If you have a lot of potatoes that are about to go bad you can cut them into fries and freeze them or make them into crispy potato chips.
-Store the chips in vacuum sealed containers.
+Store the chips in vacuum-sealed containers.

-Other Fruits– My favorite ways to preserve fruits are by freezing them in pies, making fruit chips, or turning them into canned jams, jellies, and fruit butters.
+My favorite ways to preserve fruits are by freezing them in pies, making fruit chips, or turning them into canned jams, jellies, and fruit butter.